How to use the Official Injury Claim portal to claim compensation

 - The accident was caused by a breach of the Health and Safety at Work Act.

 How do I work out how much my claim is worth before I start my claim?

 Calculating the value of a claim is complicated.
 The compensation you receive is made up of two parts, general damages and special damages.

 General damages are paid for each injury you have suffered.
 Solicitors work this out using a table of guideline amounts called the Guidelines for the Assessment of General Damages in Personal Injury Cases, Fifteenth Edition published by the Judicial College.

-You can refer to the Judicial College Injury Tables yourself, or use our online compensation calculator to get an idea of the amount of general damages you could claim for through the portal.
+You can use our online compensation calculator to get an idea of the amount of general damages you could claim for through the portal.

 Special damages are added to your general damages, and includes financial losses you have incurred, and also expenses caused by the accident.

 What losses and expenses can I claim for?